Delirium Awareness and Cognitive Impairment

 Despite the potential devastation it can cause, in Australian hospitals, cognitive impairment remains under-recognised and often misdiagnosed.

-Many people access health services across the world, and when they do, there is a need for health professionals to not only treat their prioritising health concern, but also recognise and treat any other co-morbidities they may have concurrently, or consequently develop during their hospital stay.
-This article will help to recognise cognitive impairment and how it can be assessed and treated in a healthcare context.
+Many people access health services each day, and when they do, there is a need for health professionals to not only treat their prioritising health concern but also recognise and treat any other comorbidities they may have concurrently (or consequently) developed during their stay.

 It is important to remember that dementia and delirium are not a normal part of ageing, however with an ageing population, we can expect to see the number of people with these forms of cognitive impairment increasing.

 There are many similarities between dementia and delirium and they can often be mistaken for one another.
 Depression is also another condition that can be potentially confused with both dementia and delirium so it is important to ensure a comprehensive assessment is completed of the individual to ensure an accurate diagnosis (ACSQHC 2018).